Apoorva-lokhande/DevSecOps-Internship/docs/setting-up-mkdocs.md

     mkdocs new my-project
     cd my-project

-After creating an folder in VScode, create a file named `mkdocs.yml` and a folder named `docs`.
+After creating a folder in VScode, create a file named `mkdocs.yml` and a folder named `docs`.

 `The index.md` file is created in docs folder which contains a single documentation page.

 In `mkdocs.yml` include:

-    `site_name: 'DevSecOps-pipeline'
+    site_name: 'DevSecOps-pipeline'
     nav:
     Introduction: 'index.md'
     Contents: 'contents.md'